Thairath Online

-The formation of this temporary leadership council follows Article 111 of the Iranian constitution, which mandates a provisional council to act in place of the Supreme Leader if the position becomes vacant.
+The establishment of this temporary leadership council follows Article 111 of the Iranian constitution, which mandates a provisional council to act on behalf of the Supreme Leader if the position becomes vacant.
 The three members include the President, the Chief Justice, and a representative from the Guardian Council.
-Initially, Ayatollah Alireza Arafi will serve as the interim leader before a new Supreme Leader is selected.
+Initially, Ayatollah Alireza Arafi will serve as the temporary leader until the new Supreme Leader is chosen.

 Who are the members of the Temporary Leadership Council?